codeforamerica/form-flow-starter-app/README.md

 #### Aptible endpoint setup

 1. Create a new managed HTTPS endpoint for your root domain with subdomain (i.e. www)
+2. Make sure to include the following variable in your application's configuration environment: [`FORCE_SSL=true`](https://www.aptible.com/docs/https-redirect).
-2. Follow the instructions to create managed HTTPS validation records in Route53
+3. Follow the instructions to create managed HTTPS validation records in Route53

 #### Request public certificate